Based in Las Vegas, Nevada, Allegiant Air is a leisure-focused airline with the goal of getting people to warm locations where they can relax.

 We include this section here since we’re all about using points for travel, and we have sections on how to earn points for each airline in our boarding procedures series.

-However, when it comes right down to it, myAllegiant Points aren’t really something you want to go out of your way to collect.
+However, when it comes right down to it, Allway Rewards points aren’t really something you want to go out of your way to collect.

 On redemption, the points are only worth a single penny each — there is no way to get a higher value out of them.
-Also, they can only be redeemed for a discount on Allegiant flights or other travel booked through Allegiant Air’s travel partners.
+Also, they can only be redeemed for a discount on Allegiant flights or other travel booked through Allegiant’s travel partners.

-If you fly with Allegiant regularly, they do have a co-branded credit card that might be worth getting, but more for the flight benefits than the points earning.
+If you fly with Allegiant regularly, its Allegiant World card might be worth getting, but more for the flight benefits than the points earning.

 There are also several cards that reward generously for dining and purchases at restaurants, which in our opinion offer a far superior option than Allegiant’s card.

-As we mentioned, the Allegiant World Mastercard does come with a couple of useful benefits if you fly on a lot of Allegiant flights.
-All cardholders get complimentary Priority Boarding, and if you show your card on the flight, you get 1 free beverage.
+As we mentioned, the Allegiant World card does come with a couple of useful benefits if you fly on a lot of Allegiant flights.
+All cardholders get complimentary priority boarding, and if you show your card on the flight, you get 1 free beverage.

 But with an annual fee of $59, you would have to take a whole lot of flights to make holding the card worth it (though it would theoretically be possible to use these benefits to your advantage and come out ahead).